 Science Says Working Less is More Productive

-First you must understand that some people like working all the time.
-If you’re a shark and you need to work all the time, keep sharking.
-But if you’re hurting for time off and aren’t taking any simply because you’re worried your productivity will suffer, I have great news.
-It’s that industry leader in hiring, bambooHR, says that working less is actually more productive.
+First, you must understand that some people like working all the time.
+If you’re a shark and need to work constantly, keep sharking.
+But I have great news if you’re hurting for time off and aren’t taking any simply because you’re worried your productivity will suffer.
+It’s that industry leader in hiring, bambooHR, who says that working less is actually more productive.
 How could this craziness be true?
 Well, it’s not black and white.
 It’s not even grey, whatever that means.
-It’s a colour spectrum, and you have to find what works best for you.
+It’s a colour spectrum; you must find what works best for you.

 Time to Recharge Increases Productivity

-The underlying concept is that with time off your body and mind have a chance to recharge.
-Having recharged properly makes you more productive and able to do more in less time.
+The underlying concept is that with time off, your body and mind have a chance to recharge.
+Recharging correctly makes you more productive and able to do more in less time.

 There comes a point where this logic doesn’t work, though.
 You won’t get much done if you only work one hour a week.
 Be reasonable.